DevOpsBootcamp/website/source/start-here.rst

 .. ifnotslides::

-    **DOBC will meet about twice monthly** for in-person lectures and hands-on activities.  **All course materials are avaliable from the start** for those who are self-guided and want to work ahead.
+    **DOBC will meet about twice monthly** for in-person lectures and hands-on activities.  **All course materials are available from the start** for those who are self-guided and want to work ahead.

     Check the schedule for more information.